Do you have continuous problems with your HVAC system? Here are some common mistakes that occur during installation and some easy ways to fix them!

 Leaks on the supply side, or the side that pushes conditioned air into your home, are perhaps the easiest to understand.
 This leakage results in heated or cooled air blowing into spaces that don’t need it, like your attic, your basement or your yard.
 Not only are you paying extra to condition air going into spaces you don’t use, but your system must work even harder to bring your home to the correct temperature.

-Meanwhile, leaks on the return side, or the side that sucks air into the HVAC, mean that your HVAC is pulling more air from the attic than it is from your home.
+Meanwhile, leaks on the return side, or the side that sucks air into the HVAC, mean it’s time for heating repair and your HVAC is pulling more air from the attic than it is from your home.
 This doesn’t just impact the temperature of the air; it also builds up positive pressure, which pushes your conditioned air outside through gaps in windows and doors.

 Fortunately, leaks are relatively easy to fix once they are discovered.
 If you rely on your HVAC year round, like residents of Washington D.C., you might want HVAC contractors to inspect your ductwork regularly to be certain you don’t have costly leaks.